 Children are exceptionally imaginative and their conscious reality is very different from ours.
 Because their thought processes are so malleable, everything they learn at a young age will contribute to the way they see the world at a later stage in life.

 With that in mind, the words you use to explain death is a very important consideration to make as it can have far-reaching effects on their mental well-being.

 An effective way of explaining the concept to toddlers is using books specifically designed for them to grasp the concept in a way they can comprehend.

-Where Did My Friend Go? is a therapeutic, coping picture book to be read by an adult to a young child (3-8 years old), who has witnessed or survived gun violence, with therapeutic questions and child-based interventions provided at the end of the book.
+Where Did My Friend Go?
+Helping Children Cope with A Traumatic Death is a children’s book about death.
+It is a therapeutic picture book to be read by an adult to a young child (3-8 years old), who is coping with sudden or traumatic death.
+A thorough guide for adults and child-based interventions is provided at the beginning and end of the book.

 The purpose of the book is to help the child understand and cope with his/her shock, loss, confusion, and fear.
 Therapeutic and support interventions are presented at the end of the book for the adult to work through with the child.